AyusGup/RL-openENV/rl_env/README.md

 - For RCA-required tasks, inference policy prefers: code edit -> RCA -> replay -> submit.
 - Inference caps replay spam to at most 2 consecutive replay actions without an intervening code edit.
 - Inference will force a final submit if the loop exits without `done=true`.
+- If LLM credits are exhausted mid-episode (provider `402`), inference degrades gracefully:
+  - after at least one code edit: fallback to replay-first flow,
+  - before any code edit: fallback to submit (no synthetic/hardcoded file content is injected).

 Scoring notes:
 - Final task score is computed by the server grader on submit/auto-grade.